So for starters, let’s not have six different social media accounts we’re posting to every day maybe?

 But I’m not trying to be.
 I’m here because I know a lot of you are in similar, and even heavier, situations, and there’s not really a lot you can quit right now.
 In fact, there are things you’d like to add (“Exercise?”
 You say, “I’ve heard of it…I’d love to try it one day”), but there’s no more margin in your schedule.

-So I have no quick fix, but I do have a few elements you can start incorporating right now that will help you in the long run.
+So I have no quick fix, but I do have a few elements you can start incorporating right now that will help you juggle things in the long run.

 How to Stop Running Ragged

-Multi-task.
 Before you misunderstand me, yes I fully believe there is no such thing as multi-tasking your tasks, but that doesn’t mean you can’t accomplish two purposes at once.
+This is where you really “juggle things.”
 For example: I teach Body Pump twice a week.
 Not only do I get to minister to people and pour into the community, I’m also meeting new people and getting in my own workout.
 I’ve also developed a system where I don’t have to spend copious hours preparing for the workout, so this totally works for me.
 You could grab a friend and go running while also enjoying some togetherness, or you could involve your kids in cleaning.
 It will take wayyy longer, but you’re also teaching them important life skills along the way.

 Stop trying to keep up with your Instagram.